Alexis Skyy: Early life

-Skyy was born in Long Island City, New York City to Dominican and Jamaican parents.
+Skyy was born in Long Island City, New York City to Jamaican parents.
 She grew up in Wyandanch New York.
 For a large part of her childhood, her father was absent from her life, and she was raised by her mother and grandmother alongside her brothers.
 At the age of 18, Skyy met her biological father.
 She was kidnapped and forced into human trafficking at age 15.

 Career

 In July 2017, Skyy joined the cast of Love & Hip Hop: Hollywood to co-star with Ray J, Keyshia Cole, and Teairra Mari.

 Personal life

 Skyy had a two-year relationship with Fetty Wap, which ended in 2016.
 Their sex tape was leaked after they broke up.
-She has one child who suffers from hydrocephalus.
+She has one child who was successfully treated for hydrocephalus.
+In 2019, she dated Rob Kardashian.